Skip to main content

 To update the node's Docker Image:

-docker compose pullto download updates for all images used by the project, anddocker compose up -dto restart the containers for which there were any updates.
+2. Run docker compose pull to download updates for all images used by the project, and docker compose up -d to restart the containers for which there were any updates.

-Now that you know how to maintain your node, you are ready to register it (and yourself) to become a staking voter.
+Now that you know how to maintain your node, you are ready to request registration as a staking voter.

 Registering for Staking